-Appendix A AwardBIOS POST Messages
+Appendix A BIOS POST Messages

-During the Power-On Self-Test (POST), the BIOS will check for errors.
-If an error is found and a correction is needed, the BIOS will activate an alarm or display a message.
+During the Power-On Self-Test (POST), the BIOS will check for problems.
+If a problem is found, the BIOS will activate an alarm or display a message.
+The following is a list of such BIOS messages.